manooshree/BuildTogether/README.md

 ## Objective

-Educators (and students) around the world are concerned of the effect Artificial Intelligence (AI) is having on students.
-Students note that they feel they are "getting dumber".
-This signals a needed improvement in human-machine collaboration in which the machine should meet the human where they are.
-I offer a solution through a novel human-machine interaction paradigm in which humans and language models effectively **build together**.
-I develop a feature for the popular LLM use case of asking for refinements, edits, or fixes to textual user input (i.e. research paper writing, code).
+_**How can we foster agentic users?
+Not just agentic AI.**_

+Too many articles have been published recently lamenting how "AI is making us dumb".
+Such an empowering technology should not disempower its users.
+This rhetoric should challenge for engineers and designers to design better interfaces that leave users feeling in control and agentic.

+I set out to reimagine a novel human-machine interaction paradigm in which users' productivity could benefit from AI tools, without compromising users' agency.
+I additionally wanted to create affordances for learning opportunities.
+I want to demonstrate how humans and language models effectively **build together**.

+For this prototype, I limited my design to LLM chat interfaces and focused on the task of editing/refining/improving textual information (i.e. asking an LLM to debug your code or refine your written paragraph).
-This feature has two key components:
+My feature has two key components:
 1. The LLM (Claude) makes the minimal necessary edits to the user's work.
 2. The chat interface displays the introduced edits very clearly in comparison with the user's original work.

-Through this design, I aim to retain user agency and control over their work, while not actually interfering with their productivity.
-Additionally, the user can easily discern Claude's edits through clear highlighting and the ability to toggle between their input and Claude's edited output.
-This creates an easy learning opportunity as users can clearly understand the small edits that were needed to improve their input.
+These components make it such that the LLM is actually building on the user, creating opportunities for the user to learn how their own work could be improved.
+And with edits being so clearly highlighted, users easily maintain control over what to accept from the LLM.

 A video demo can be found at [https://www.youtube.com/watch?v=GzyrazMdqY&ab_channel=ManooshreePatel](https://www.youtube.com/watch?v=GzyrazM_dqY&ab_channel=ManooshreePatel)